robertbraeutigam/scan/README.md

 Conversely, if the payload length (in the frame header) is 65535, there must be a following fragment.
 If the last fragment's payload length is exactly 65535 by chance, then a new fragment needs to be sent with 0 net payload, which is the length of the decrypted application level payload.
+Note: 0 net payload will not result in a 0 payload length.
+The payload length will include both counters and the authentication code used by the encryption scheme.

 Note that the message and fragment counter together uniquely identifies a frame from a given sender to a given recipient.
 The recipient must keep track of what message and